knights-lab/BugBase/README.md

 	-k 	Use the KEGG modules instead of default traits (Note: you must specify which modules!)
 	-p 	List modules or traits to predict (comma separated list, no spaces) -u	Use a user-define trait table.
-Absolute file path must be specified
+Absolute file path must be specified -l  Center log transform the data instead of using relative abundance
 ```

 ### BugBase compatible OTU tables